algomachine007/spotify-fullstack-clone/spotify/README.md

-Done when you create a schema
-database update: npx prisma db push
+Done when you create or update schema definition database update: npx prisma db push

 Done after changes are made to the schema